SonicTS/garage-project/infra/firewall-notes.md

-# Firewall Notes
+# Firewall Notes (MQTT)

-These notes provide example approaches using `ufw` (Uncomplicated Firewall) on Ubuntu.
-Adjust rules to your own risk appetite and network layout.
+Example `ufw` rules for the MQTT-based setup.
+Adjust to your risk appetite and network layout.

 ## Goals

-- Expose only HTTPS for `/garage/poll`.
+- Allow MQTT over TLS on 8883 (LAN-only if possible).
-- Limit SOCKS5 port (mitmproxy) to specific source IP(s) (e.g., your phone or VPN range).
+- Limit SOCKS5 port (mitmproxy) to the phone/VPN source IP(s).
 - Allow SSH for maintenance (optionally restricted to home IPs).

 ## Example UFW Setup